Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Experimental design

 \subsection{Data}

-For the investigation of altcoins in this research, Binance Coin, Ethereum, Litecoin, Ripple, and Tether are selected based on several criteria.
-Firstly, they have consistently ranked among the top ten cryptocurrencies in terms of market capitalisation for several years, regardless of their popularity.
-Collectively, their market capitalisation represents over 30\% of the cryptocurrency market at the beginning of 2023, which is a significant proportion of the cryptocurrency market.
-Additionally, using altcoins with an extended data period allows for a robust analysis of the unpaired correlations between these cryptocurrencies and traditional financial assets with a decades-long history of data.
-Therefore, one of the criteria for selecting altcoins is a minimum trading period of at least 1,100 daily data records, equivalent to around four years.
-It also allows for statistically significant analysis supported by the historical price data of these altcoins.
+In this research, six cryptocurrencies are examined.
+Bitcoin was chosen as it is the most popular cryptocurrency and the altcoins chosen are ones that consistently ranked among the top ten cryptocurrencies by market capitalisation for several years.
+Collectively, the market capitalisation of five studied altcoins represents over 30\% of the cryptocurrency market at the beginning of 2023.
+Additionally, there are years of data available for these coins, which allows for a robust statistical analysis of the unpaired correlations between these cryptocurrencies and traditional financial assets.
+Specifically, we select coins that consist of 1,100 daily data records, equivalent to around four years worth of data from January 2018 to November 2023.

-To obtain the daily price data for both altcoins and traditional financial assets, we use the Yahoo Finance website~(https://finance.yahoo.com/).
-This data is collected using the yfinance Python package.
-Additionally, we extract the daily tweet count associated with each altcoin from www.bitinfocharts.com.
-The analysis of the impact of the social media data on Tether is excluded because this coin’s daily tweet data is unavailable.
-Descriptive statistics of close price data of altcoins and traditional financial assets are presented in Table~\ref{tab:data description}.
-The differences in averages in column one are the main driver to scale the data as explained in the previous section.
+To obtain the daily price data for both cryptocurrencies and traditional financial assets, we use the yfinance Python package that connects to the Yahoo Finance website~(https://finance.yahoo.com/).
+Additionally, we extract the daily tweet count associated with each cryptocurrency from www.bitinfocharts.com.{\footnote{Both websites were accessed in May 2023.} The analysis of the impact of the social media data on Tether is excluded because this coin’s daily tweet data is unavailable.
+Descriptive statistics and plots for the price data of cryptocurrencies, traditional financial assets, and tweet numbers are provided in ~\ref{Descriptive} for further details.

-Furthermore, Figure~\ref{fig:plots_price} shows the close prices of altcoins and traditional financial assets from January 2018 to October 2023.
-The plots show that all traditional financial assets experienced growth during this period.
-However, the close price plots of Binance Coin and Ethereum demonstrate a relatively steady beginning, while Litecoin and Ripple experienced a considerably unstable period before a period of stability.
-Also, in 2021, all coins experienced high variation in their close prices except for Tether due to its functionality as a stablecoin.
-For instance, Ethereum's close price variances were 44931.208 and 920876.95 before 2021 and after 2021, respectively.
-As a result, a high level of prediction error can be expected due to the increasing variances in data.